Ayana-sarkar/JupyterLab4.github.io/README.md

             <a href="https://ayana-sarkar.github.io/JupyterLab1.github.io/" class="btn">Special func</a>
             <a href="https://ayana-sarkar.github.io/JupyterLab3.github.io/" class="btn">Let's Practice more!</a>
             <h1>Plotting with<span>Lists</span></h1>
-            <p>A list is used to store an ordered collection of items in a single variable.A list is defined by placing items inside square brackets [], separated by commas.Items can be change, add, or remove from a list.Lists can have multiple items with the same value (e.g., [1, 2, 2, 3]).
+            <p>A list is used to store an ordered collection of items in a single variable.A list is defined by placing items inside square brackets [], separated by commas.Items can be changed, added, or removed from a list.
+Lists can have multiple items with the same value (e.g., [1, 2, 2, 3]).
 Plotting with lists in JupyterLab is incredibly straightforward, usually done using the Matplotlib library (specifically the pyplot module).</p>
             </div>
         </section>